 Let me paint a picture for you.
 H-3 is a highway that winds through the luscious, plant-laden Koolau Mountain Range.
 Even when it’s a drier time of year, the mountains are still bright green.
 Then, imagine during rainy season, when the water is pouring out of the sky and into each and every crevice of the Koolau Mountain Range.
 This creates dozens, if not hundreds, of Oahu waterfalls.
 Can you imagine a more spectacular Oahu waterfall experience than that?

-To get the full experience H-3, you’ll want to set you GPS from Kailua to Aiea (or vice versa).
+To get the full experience of this H-3 scenic drive on Oahu, you’ll want to set you GPS from Kailua to Aiea (or vice versa).
 Try to time your drive on the rainiest day of your trip.
 Check the weather for Kaneohe before you head out.
 If its supposed to rain there most of the day, you may be in luck!

 While I try my best to update this list whenever I become aware of a change, please check to see if these trails are still legally open before you do them.
 The statuses of trails in Oahu do change.
 Any of these trails could become illegal, either temporarily or permanently, at any time.